 Transaction text message templates refer to content shared after customers make a purchase.
 These messages serve two purposes.
 First, they help keep customers informed of the status of their orders.
 With services like Amazon Prime that give customers the option to receive their order within 24 hours, customers expect fast delivery.
 Use transaction messages to keep customers updated.

 Second, transaction messages allow you to nurture the customer relationship and foster loyalty.
-The experience customers have after their purchase helps them decide whether they’ll buy more products from you in the future.
+The experience customers have after they make a payment helps them decide whether they’ll buy more products from you in the future.
 A bad experience puts you at risk of losing a return customer, while a positive experience helps position you as a company that puts customer needs first.

 - Order received.
 “Hey <<customer name>>, thanks for your order!
 We’ll let you know when it’s on its way.
 In the meantime, check out what other new customers are saying about their experience so far <<link to testimonials page>>.”